-In accordance with the MHSAA academic eligibility checks of not more than ten weeks are required.
-If any student is not passing at least twenty credit hours when checked, that student is ineligible for competition until the next check but no less than the next Monday through Sunday.
+In accordance with the MHSAA academic eligibility, checks of not more than ten weeks are required.
+If any student is not passing at least five classes (HS) or four classes (MS) when checked, that student is ineligible for competition until the next check, but no less than the next Monday through Sunday.
 (Current semester record check will be conducted every quarter.)